PMAY Artists’ Initiative

 This program is open only to orchestral instrumentalists.
 Applications for piano, saxophone, guitar and voice students will not be accepted.

-The PMAY Artists’ Initiative is a collaboration among ten Philadelphia organizations that believe in providing access to music education for all students.
+The PMAY Artists’ Initiative is a collaboration among nine Philadelphia organizations that believe in providing access to music education for all students.
 PMAY Artists may work closely with one or many of these organizations and their programs, based on the individual needs and goals of the Artists.
-The ten organizations are:
+The organizations are:

 - Philadelphia Sinfonia